rafdiafer/wordpress-eks-rds/README.md

 ## Progress

-Regarding the 1h slot, I was able to fulfill the Part 1 and 2 of the task, taking into account the well-structured project, Services folder, and everything to make it work; and leaving out of that 1 hour some troubleshooting and the documentation.
+Regarding the 1h slot, I was able to fulfill the Part 1 and 2 of the task, taking into account the structured project, Services folder, and everything to make it work; and leaving out of that 1 hour some planning, some troubleshooting and the documentation.